The blackwater aquarium aims to replicate the conditions found in the blackwater biotope.

 For years, hobbyists have been using this leaf to create blackwater systems for a few reasons.
-It is said that the tannins released by the indian almond leaf have healing properties and is able to prevent fungal growth, some experienced hobbyists swear by them.
+It is said that the tannins released by the Indian almond leaf have healing properties and can prevent fungal growth.
+Many experienced hobbyists swear by them.

-Some fishes also require blackwater to breed, as such, adding Indian almond leaves will mimic their natural habitat, encouraging spawning to happen.
+Some fish also require blackwater to breed.
+As such, adding Indian almond leaves will mimic their natural habitat, encouraging spawning.

-The presence of the Indian almond leaf also provides space for fry to hide.
-This is important as some fishes have the habit of killing or eating their own fry upon hatching, so the addition of the Indian almond leaf also acts as an additional layer of protection.
+The presence of the Indian almond leaf also provides space for the fry to hide.
+This is important as some fishes have the habit of killing or eating their fry upon hatching.
+Adding the Indian almond leaf also acts as an additional layer of protection.

-The Indian almond leaf is also a popular choice because it not only comes with all the above benefits, but it also decomposes slower than most other varieties of leaves, which means the leaves do not need to be replaced as often as another leaf might.
+The Indian almond leaf is also a popular choice because it not only comes with all the above benefits but also decomposes slower than most other varieties of leaves, which means the leaves do not need to be replaced as often as another leaf might.

 Driftwood is also a common way of introducing tannins into your aquarium.
 This is the “slow-cook” method.

 New hobbyists often don’t realize that driftwood can releases large amounts of tannins.
 It is also a common misconception among new hobbyists that once the water turns a tinge of yellow, the tank is dirty.